 - San Agustín Internacional: Located on Calle Maruri, San Agustín Internacional combines unique design with an excellent location near the San Blas Temple and other historical sites.
 It offers a comfortable and stylish base to immerse yourself in Cusco’s rich culture.

-- Sueños del Inka: On the quiet Calle Warankallki, Sueños del Inka is a charming retreat with traditional Andean décor.
-This 3-star hotel provides an intimate and authentic experience for those seeking a culturally enriching stay in Cusco.
+- Sueños del Inka: On the quiet Calle Warankallki, Sueños del Inka is a charming retreat with traditional Andean decor.
+This 3-star hotel provides an intimate and authentic experience for those looking for a culturally enriching stay in Cusco.

 4-Star Hotels:

 - Xima Cusco: On Avenida El Sol, Xima Cusco is a modern hotel known for its exceptional service and comfortable facilities.
-With four stars, it’s ideal for those seeking a mix of modernity and convenience, close to Qoricancha and the vibrant center of Cusco.
+With four stars, it’s ideal for those hoping for a mix of modernity and convenience, close to Qoricancha and the vibrant center of Cusco.

 - San Agustín El Dorado: Also on Avenida El Sol, San Agustín El Dorado stands out for its central location and high-quality services.
 Near Qoricancha and other points of interest, it offers comfort and easy access to Cusco’s main attractions.